 Australian recruits form a vital part of the workforce at London Ambulance Service NHS Trust, but when they began planning recruitment they found that there wasn't an equivalent in Australia to the C1 test to drive an ambulance.
 This meant that those with experience of driving in Australia first needed to convert their normal driving licence (for which a permanent address was required), then complete the test and then the blue light training.
 Supporting recruits through the process has been important as it can be a stressful time, especially when some will be keen to get driving.
+The essentials

-The essentials If you Familiarise choose to use a vourself with the recruitment service World Health provider, choose one Organisation Code of on an approved No proactive Practice on ethical framework. recruitment is allowed international Find out if from developing countries recruitment. you need to take and candidates must not be charged fees any additional steps in relation to gaining to recruit an individual from the country employment in the UK. you have decided to target.
+Familiarise vourself with the World Health Organisation Code of Practice on ethical international recruitment.

+No proactive recruitment is allowed from developing countries and candidates must not be charged fees in relation to gaining employment in the UK.

+If you choose to use a recruitment service provider, choose one on an approved framework.

+Find out if you need to take any additional steps to recruit an individual from the country you have decided to target.